Faculty, Tenure Track

 To apply, applicants should submit a curriculum vitae, cover

-transcripts, and a list of professional references by February 10,
+unofficial transcripts, and list of 3-4 professional references by

-2023, to receive full consideration, although applications will be
+December 1, 2022 to receive full consideration, although

 Required fields are indicated with an asterisk (*).